garrandall/popular-music-data/tracks/no-better-love-young-gunz-rell.md

 Itz all good cuz our sex be my tylenol
 Best baby doll of all
 Shit the rest of you childish broads
-Give me the sex then i'm tired of yall
+Give me the sex then I'm tired of yall
 So find the next to provide for yall
 I got my babygirl
 Plus she bout to drop my baby girl (off)